ulashyshyk/blog-management-system/README.md

 ### 5. Acess the Application
 - http://localhost:8000

-## Functionalities Added
-- implemented addArticle form
-- modified all routes to use res.render
+## Neon.tech Database Integration
+- created new project in Neon.tech
+- configured database with required tables(Articles,Categories)
+- replaced use of JSON files with persistent,scalable database
+## Steps to configure
+- Log in to your Neon.tech dashboard

-- switched to ejs templates
+- Navigate to your project's "Connection Details"

-- linked category name to all blogs related to that category
-- fixed small issues
+- Copy the connection string parameters